ksarkies/Remote-Power-Switch/README.md

 decided to avoid using wall switches which would require additional cable length with its attendant loss.

-The first prototype uses a transmitter module in a hand unit managed by an Atmel ATTiny2312, and a receiver module in the master station mounted at the power distribution box.
-While the RF modules supposedly used SPI, the transmitter modules actually used a modification of this, meaning that an inbuilt SPI peripheral on the microcontroller couldn't be used.
+A small board uses an RFM02 transmitter module in a hand unit with an Atmel ATTiny2313.
+A receiver board using an RFM01 receiver module is mounted at the power distribution box.
+While the RF modules supposedly used SPI, the RFM02 modules actually uses a modification of this, meaning that an inbuilt SPI peripheral on the microcontroller cannot be used.
 The transmission system is FM in the 433MHz band.

 The system operates by transmitting a single ASCII number continuously when a